joproulx/JsLibImporter/README.md

 JsLibImporter
 =============

-Javascript library loader for TypeScript
+Example on how to load Javascript library with AMD in TypeScript